City looking at non-police response to mental health calls | CBC News

 The proposed pilot project would set up an alternative number to 911

-A proposed pilot project could see mental health professionals rather than police responding to mental health distress and substance abuse calls in Ottawa.
+One Ottawa neighbourhood could try having mental health professionals responding to mental health distress and substance abuse calls in Ottawa rather than police.

-If approved, the pilot will be rolled out in the summer of 2024 in one neighbourhood before expanding.
-The neighbourhood has not yet been chosen.
+If approved, the pilot project would be rolled out in the summer of 2024 in one neighbourhood before expanding.
+That first neighbourhood has not yet been chosen.

 "I think we can all agree we need a new approach to responding to mental health calls," he said.
 "A new compassionate and caring approach."